The Tawhidic paradigm for human rights

 I've come to think of tawhid as a core operating system (OS) that connects my physical and metaphysical realities.

 This is a metaphor I adopted after encountering amina wadud's explanations of the tawhidic paradigm a few times.
 Much like my devices, I need to upgrade my OS to keep myself functional.
-'Upgrading' my tawhid is to then consider how my understanding of Allah changes and affects my beliefs as I grow — either by accepting ‘downloads’ others have made for me, or learning to code my own ‘upgrades’ for wellbeing and activism.
+'Upgrading' my tawhid is to then consider how my understanding of A!!ah changes and affects my beliefs as I grow — either by accepting ‘downloads’ others have made for me, or learning to code my own ‘upgrades’ for wellbeing and activism.
 Naturally, this also changes how I see myself along the way.

 • Because of tawhid, all of Islam exists along the lines of the indisputable and unconditional idea of the Creator's Oneness.